kubewarden/rfc/rfc/0011-audit-checks.md

 There is going to be one `PolicyReport` object per namespaced resource.
 As well as a `ClusterPolicyReport` for each cluster wide resource

-Details about the `PolicyReport` format can be found inside of this [RFC](https://github.com/kubewarden/rfc/blob/main/rfc/0012-policy-report.md).
+Details about the `PolicyReport` format can be found in this [RFC](https://github.com/kubewarden/rfc/blob/main/rfc/0012-policy-report.md).

 ## Intrinsic limitations